-Historically, MLPs have raised their distributions by 7.4% on an annualized basis.
+Over the past decade, MLPs have raised their distributions by 6.0% on an annualized basis.
 This predictability and growth has garnered MLPs premium valuations as compared to the broader equity market.
 When an MLP is going through financial difficulties, it can free up cash flow by reducing or eliminating its distribution.
 There are some other options for an MLP with a general partner.
 A GP can elect to give back or delay distributions on its subordinated units, it can forego IDRs for a period of time, or even forego distributions on its LP units.

 Variable Distribution MLPs